terra-money/classic-core/README.md

 ### Create a Dedicated User

-`terrad` does not require the super user account.
-We **strongly** recommend using a normal user to run `terrad`.
-However, during the setup process you'll need super user permission to create and modify some files.
+`terrad` does not require a super user account.
+Although you may need super user permission to create and modify files during detup, We **strongly** recommend running `terrad` as a normal user.

 ### Firewall Configuration

 `terrad` uses several TCP ports for different purposes.

-- `26656` is the default port for the P2P protocol.
-This port is opened in order to communicate with other nodes, and must be open to join a network. **However,** it does not have to be open to the public.
+- `26656`: the default port for the P2P protocol.
+Use this port to communicate with other nodes.
+While this port must be open to join a network, it does not have to be open to the public.
 For validator nodes, we recommend configuring `persistent_peers` and closing this port to the public.

-- `26657` is the default port for the RPC protocol.
-This port is used for querying / sending transactions.
-In other words, this port needs to be opened for serving queries from `terracli`.
-It is safe to _NOT_ to open this port to the public unless you are planning to run a public node.
+- `26657`: the default port for the RPC protocol.
+This port is used for querying / sending transactions and must be open to serve queries from `terrad`. **DO NOT** open this port to the public unless you are planning to run a public node.

-- `1317` is the default port for [Lite Client Daemon](https://docs.terra.money/terracli/lcd.html) (LCD), which can be enabled at `~/.terra/config/app.toml`.
-LCD provides HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
-Check the [Terra REST API](https://swagger.terra.money) for usage examples.
-You don't need to open this port unless you have use of it.
+- `1317`: the default port for [Lite Client Daemon](https://docs.terra.money/How-to/Start-LCD.html#start-the-light-client-daemon-lcd) (LCD), which can be enabled in `~/.terra/config/app.toml`.
+The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
+Check the [Terra REST API](https://lcd.terra.dev/swagger/#/) for usage examples.
+Don't open this port unless you need to use the LCD.

-- `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database which can be used for monitoring the environment.
-This port is not opened in the default configuration.
+- `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database.
+You can use Promethues to monitor an environment.
+This port is closed by default.

 ### Running Server as a Daemon

 It is important to keep `terrad` running at all times.
-There are several ways to achieve this, and the simplest solution we recommend is to register `terrad` as a `systemd` service so that it will automatically get started upon system reboots and other events.
+There are several ways to achieve this, and the simplest solution we recommend is to register `terrad` as a `systemd` service so that it automatically starts after system reboots and other events.

 ### Register terrad as a service